W.E.B. DuBois Honors Program

 Honors Courses

-- HIS113H – Introduction to the African-American Experience
+- HIST 1381H – Introduction to the African-American Experience

 Gallery of Past W.E.B.
 Dubois Scholars and Services